-Before Wadiz services reach users, there’s one final team involved.
+Before the Wadiz service reaches users, there’s one final team that reviews it.
 This team is responsible for ensuring the quality of our unique services and development deliverables across a variety of environments.

 We’d like to introduce the QA team, which is responsible for ensuring the stability of Wadiz with the goal of maintaining and improving quality.